SwazilandOfficial Name: Kingdom of Swaziland

 Extreme caution is recommended if/when using mini-bus taxis, which follow fixed routes and are flagged down by passengers almost everywhere on the streets and roads of Swaziland.
 Many of these vehicles fail to meet minimal safety standards.
 Drivers frequently overload the vehicles, travel at excessive speeds, and text/SMS or talk on cell phones while driving, which is illegal in Swaziland.
 Fatal accidents involving these conveyances are very common.

 The Royal Swaziland Police Service sets up periodic road blocks and use radar to monitor your speed.
 Respect the local laws.
 If you are pulled over for a moving violation you will be responsible for the consequences.
 Always drive with your driver’s license.
 Failure to do so will result in a fine.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Swaziland, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Swaziland’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Swaziland’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Swaziland’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.